Actions and meetings for Ukraine’s stolen children Actions et reunions en faveur des enfants volés de l'Ukraine

 Panelists will include

-Kateryna Rashevska /an international law and legal expert at the Regional Centre of Human Rights, children's rights activist
+Kateryna Rashevska is an international law and legal expert at the Regional Centre of Human Rights and a children's rights activist

 Since 2014 Russia has forcibly transferred almost 20,000 Ukrainian children to areas under its control, assigned them Russian citizenship, forcibly adopted them into Russian families, and created obstacles for their reunification with their parents and homeland.
 The true scale of the crisis may be far greater.